-In a crazy turn of events, ShowBiz Pizza purchases Chuck E. Cheese and assumes its debt.
-The new company is named ShowBiz Pizza Time.
+In a crazy turn of events, ShowBiz Pizza purchases Chuck E. Cheese, assumes its debt and renames itself ShowBiz Pizza Time.

 Both restaurants continue to operate separately while there is a financial restructuring going on that eventually leads in 1988 to ShowBiz Pizza Time going public.
 Just a couple of years later in 1990, Creative Engineering severs ties with ShowBiz Pizza Time.
 This is at roughly the same time when the company decides to unify its characters aka the “Concept Unification“.